vjaykrsna/gsconnect-mount-manager/README.md

 ./install.sh
 ```

-The script will be installed as a systemd user service and will start automatically with these default settings:
+The script installs as a systemd user service and starts automatically with these defaults:

-- **📁 Single Bookmark**: One bookmark per device that shows internal storage, SD cards, etc. as subfolders
+- **📁 Single Bookmark**: One bookmark per device showing all storage as subfolders
 - **🔗 Smart Symlinks**: Separate symlinks for internal storage and each SD card
 - **🔔 Notifications**: Desktop notifications when devices mount/unmount
 - **📊 Logging**: INFO level with automatic log rotation